 Why it works:

-This how-to video is part of the brand’s video series called “How to Asana”.
+This how-to video about Asana's kanban software is part of the brand’s video series called “How to Asana”.
 It is hosted by a speaker who walks viewers through different features and specific actions on the Asana platform via screencast recordings.

 Each video in this series opens with a branded introduction scene – using the same theme music and motion design increases the professionalism of this series.
 Every video ends with a strong call-to-action to visit a unique web page with more detailed information on the presented topic.